marcelkornblum/snipflow/docs/how-it-works.md

 ## Pull Requests

+Pull Requests are a very important aspect of SnipFlow.
+Because we use _squash-and-merge_ to

 ## Environments

 For ongoing projects, SnipFlow encourages 4 permanent environments as well as a temporary environment for each open Pull Request.
 Many smaller teams don't need the [**test** environment](#test) - if that sounds like you feel free to skip it; it's easy to add to the workflow as and when you need it.